Grayslake, Illinois: Recreation and amenities

 Grayslake provides fishing, swimming, and boating opportunities in the summer and ice fishing, skating, and hockey in the winter.
 There are two public golf courses in Grayslake: Carillon, a nine-hole facility run by the Park District, and Brae Loch, a Lake County Forest Preserve course.
 There are numerous tennis courts run by the Park District, and both high schools feature over eight courts each, open to the public.
 Most neighborhoods have their own parks with recreational equipment.
-The Northbrook Sports Club is a private skeet and trap shooting facility, located near Campbell Airport.

 On the north side of town is Rollins Savannah, a county forest preserve of 1200 acre with a bird observation deck, trails and walkways through wetlands.
 Immediately east of the old downtown district is Central Park, which contains many recreational facilities, including: